maxim-morozov/kindle_copy/README.md

-# kindle_copy
+# Kindle copy
-Script to convert and copy books to kindle
+Script to convert books from epub, fb2 to mobi with copying it to Kindle